samWson/pascal-test/README.md

 # Pascal Test

-A unit testing framework for the Pascal programming language.
+A unit testing framework for the Object Pascal programming language.

 ## License